pdf-raku/PDF-Font-Loader-raku/README.md

 BUGS AND LIMITATIONS
 ====================

-  * Font subsetting is not yet implemented.
+  * Automatic font subsetting is not yet implemented.
 I.E. fonts are always fully embedded, which may result in large PDF files.

+As a work-around, font subsetting and reduction can be done manually, using the `pyftsubset` utlity, which is included in the Debian `fonttools` package.

+For example, to create a latin-1 subset of the DejaVuSans font:

+    `$ pyftsubset t/fonts/DejaVuSans.ttf --output-file=/tmp/dejavu-latin.ttf --layout-features=\* --no-hinting --unicodes="U+0000-00FF"`

+Changing the 'Hello, World' example to use this font:

+    # load a font from a file
+    use PDF::Font::Loader :load-font;

+    my $deja = load-font( :file</tmp/dejavu-latin.ttf> );

+    # use the font to add text to a PDF
+    use PDF::Lite;
+    my PDF::Lite $pdf .= new;
+    $pdf.add-page.text: {
+       .font = $deja;
+       .text-position = [10, 600];
+       .say: 'Hello, world';
+    }
+    $pdf.save-as: "/tmp/example.pdf";

+Reduces the file size of `example.pdf` from 373K to 15K.